coralblocks/CoralME/README.md

 --------      1.00
   3000 @    160.00 (id=10)
 */

 ```
 ## How can I check that it is zero garbage?
-Check [NoGCTest.java](https://github.com/coralblocks/CoralME/blob/main/src/main/java/com/coralblocks/coralme/example/NoGCTest.java) to see that it creates a book and populates this book with 10 orders _one million times_.
+Check [NoGCTest.java](https://github.com/coralblocks/CoralME/blob/main/src/main/java/com/coralblocks/coralme/example/NoGCTest.java) to see that it creates a book and populates this book with 18 orders _one million times_.
 And on each of these one million times it does a bunch of executions, rejects, cancelations, reduces, etc. Run this test with `-Xlog:gc -Xms32m -Xmx64m` and you will always see **zero GC activity**. _No matter how many iterations you perform, the gc activity is always zero_.
 If you want to see some GC activity, you can turn on a flag that forces the creation of garbage by [producing some strings](https://github.com/coralblocks/CoralME/blob/bb9461313537987db43339e429b7314e58bbb784/src/main/java/com/coralblocks/coralme/example/NoGCTest.java#L103) in the middle of the loop.

 ##### Creating ZERO garbage
 ```
 $ ./bin/runGCTest.sh
 java -Xlog:gc -Xms32m -Xmx64m -cp target/coralme-all.jar com.coralblocks.coralme.example.NoGCTest false 1000000
+[0.008s][info][gc] Using G1
 1000000 ...
 DONE!
 ```
 ##### Forcing the creation of garbage (pass true to runGCTest.sh)